knpuniversity/symfony2-rest/knpu/episode5/create-battle-test.md

 ## Sending the Related Fields

-Ok, let's send a POST request!
-In `ProgrammerControllerTest`, it was easy: we sent 3 scalar fields: `nickname`, `avatarNumber` and `tagLine`.
-But now, it's a little
-different: we want to send data that identifies the related programmer and project *resources*.
+Next, send a POST request!
+In `ProgrammerControllerTest`, it was easy: we sent 3 scalar fields.
+But now, it's a little different: we want to send data that identifies the related programmer and project *resources*.
 Should we send the id?
 Or the programmer's nickname?

 Well, like normal with API's... it doesn't matter.
 But sending the id's makes sense.
 Create a new `$data` array with two fields: `project` set to `$project->getId()`